rweigel/magnetovis/README.md

 # Approach

 The objects (e.g, Earth, Plasmapause, etc.) in `magnetovis` are created using `ParaView` [`Programmable Sources`](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html).
-Programmable sources are short Python scripts that create [`VTK`](https://vtk.org) objects.
+Programmable Sources are short Python scripts that create [`VTK`](https://vtk.org) objects.

+When a a `magnetovis` Programmable Source is created in a Macro or one the Python command line in Paraview, the user can see and modify the script that created the object.
+Each Programmable Source in the [Sources](https://github.com/rweigel/magnetovis/tree/main/magnetovis/Sources) directory has a corresponding `Plugin` that is automatically created from the Programmable Source file at startup.

 The objects were developed using the ParaView GUI and the [Programmable Source editor](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html#recipes-for-programmable-source).
-The final scripts are then placed in a file in `magnetovis/Sources/`.
+The final scripts are then placed in a file in the [Sources](https://github.com/rweigel/magnetovis/tree/main/magnetovis/Sources) directory.
 Each file in this directory is associated with a object and the code that is used to genereate the object is in a function called `Script()`.
-When a file is executed, the content of `Script()` is placed in the `Programmable Source` editor and executed.

-To demonstrate the general procedure by which magnetovis object are created, we will use the [Helix](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html#helix-source) example from the ParaView user's guide.
+%To demonstrate the general procedure by which magnetovis object are created, we will use the [Helix](https://docs.paraview.org/en/latest/ReferenceManual/pythonProgrammableFilter.html#helix-source) example from the ParaView user's guide.

 %Magnetovis objects are listed in the ParaView `Sources` drop-down menu.